MileHacker Logo

 • The main bus route runs along the east coast, connecting Skopelos Town (Chora) to popular beach destinations and villages like Stafylos, Agnontas, Panormos, Milia, Elios/Neo Klima, and Glossa/Loutraki.

-• Tickets are purchased directly from the bus driver once you board.
+• Tickets are purchased directly from the bus driver when you have board.
 Have small Euro denominations or exact change.
 Single-journey tickets are the norm.

 • Fares are based on distance, ranging from approximately €1.60 for shorter rides to around €3 for longer journeys across the island.